XueMary/vue-control-load/README.md

 main.js
 ```
-import MyLoading from 'vue-control-load'
+import gLoading from 'vue-control-load'
-Vue.use(MyLoading)
+Vue.use(gLoading)

 new Vue({
   gLoading: false,